zubaer-ahammed/MUIDSI-University-of-Missouri/assets/images/README.md

 ## People Images

-Please upload a color headshot of yourself into the `images/people/` directory.
+Please upload a grayscale headshot of yourself into the `images/people/` directory.
 Your picture should be:

 - aspect ratio: square or 1:1
 - resolution: up to 400x400 px